Starting an LLC in DC is Easy!

 Step 3: File the Articles of Organization

-It’s time to officially form your LLC by filing your Articles of Organization with the DC Department of Consumer and Regulatory Affairs.
+It’s time to officially form your LLC by filing your Articles of Organization with the DC Department of Licensing and Consumer Protection.

-You can file online with the Department of Consumer and Regulatory Affairs or fill out a hard copy of Form DLC-1 and mail it in or submit in person.
-The filing fee is $220.
+You can file online with the Department of Licensing and Consumer Protection or fill out a hard copy of Form DLC-1 and mail it in or submit in person.
+The filing fee is $99 online or by mail and $199 in person.

 Recommended: Now is a good time to decide if your LLC will be member-managed vs manager-managed.